 About

-Hi, I’m Liu Yang, a junior at Yale studying Computer Science and Intellectual History!
-My interests lie at the intersection of theory and systems, and I’m currently exploring this through research on Quantum Error Correction with Professor Lin Zhong and Yue Wu, as well as parallel graph algorithms with Professor Quanquan Liu.
-I’m still in the process of discovering my academic passions, so feel free to email me if you’d like to discuss anything interesting!
+Hi, I’m Liu Yang, a senior at Yale pursuing a combined B.S./M.S. in Computer Science and a B.A. in Intellectual History!
+My work focuses on the intersection of theoretical foundations and practical systems, with a particular interest in building scalable, efficient, and reliable systems.
+I’m currently exploring this through research in parallel algorithms with Professor Quanquan Liu and in quantum error correction with Professor Lin Zhong and Dr. Yue Wu.
+I was awarded Rosenfeld Science Scholars Fellowship (2025) and First-Year Summer Research Fellowship in the Sciences and Engineering (2023).
+I’m still in the process of discovering more on my academic passions, so feel free to email me if you’d like to discuss anything interesting!

-I’m currently taking (or compiling notes for) the following courses, which I hope to share here by the end of the year:
+• I have been trying to compile notes for the following courses, which I hope to share here by the end of the year:

 Additionally, I plan to document my philosophy readings so that I keep track of the development of my own thoughts.
 Recently, I have been looking into the History and Philosophy of Science and its intersection with the History of Ideas.